cn0047/stash/ed/ad/tree.bst.md

 Level-Order Traversal aka BFS.

-Full BT - every node other than the leaves has two children, no space to add element into tree without affecting tree's height.
+Full BT - every non-leaf node has two children, no space to add element into tree without affecting tree's height.

 Complete BT - if store BST in array, there must NOT be missing elements in array (`[a,b,-,d]`).